knee-cola/jest-mock-axios/README.md

 ```
 The given response object will get passed to `then` even handler function.

-### Arguments: `promise`
+### Arguments: (optional) `queueItem`
+The second argument indicates which request to resolve.
+We can use two different objects:
+* a `promise` returned when the server request was made
+* a request data object returned by `lastReqGet`

-The second argument is a promise, which was given when the server request was made.
-This argument is also optional - it defaults to the promise made when the last server request was made.
+This argument is also optional - it defaults to the queue item created when the last server request was made.

-We can use it to pinpoint an exact server request we wish to resolve, which is useful only if we're making multiple server requests before calling `axios.reset`.
+We can use it to pinpoint an exact server request we wish to resolve, which is useful if we're making multiple server requests and are planing to resolve them in a different order from the one in which they were made.

 At the end of this document you can find an example which demonstrates how this parameter can be used.

-## axios.mockError(err, promise)
+## axios.mockError(err[, queueItem])
 This method simulates an error while making a server request (network error, server error, etc ...).
-It is in fact very similar to `mockResponse` method: it receives to optional parameters: error object and a promise.
+It is in fact very similar to `mockResponse` method: it receives to optional parameters: error object and a `queueItem`.

 ### Arguments: `err`
 Error object will get passed to `catch` event handler function.
 If omitted it defaults to an empty object.

-### Arguments: `promise`
+### Arguments: (optional) `queueItem`
-The second argument is a promise object, which works the same way as described part about the `mockResponse` method.
+The second argument is a `queueItem` object, which works the same way as described part about the `mockResponse` method.

 ## axios.lastReqGet()
-`lastReqGet` method returns a request object, stored in a queue when the most recent server request was made.
-We can use this method if we want to pass the promise object to `mockResponse` or `mockError` methods.
+`lastReqGet` method returns the newest request object, which was created then the most recent server request was made.

-The returned request queue object has the following structure (an example):
+The returned request queue contains all the data relevant to the request.
+It has the following structure (an example):
 ```javascript

 let requestQueueObject = {